-Part of Manitoba Hydro's commitment to environmental protection includes the development of a comprehensive Environmental Protection Program (EPP) for the Bipole III Transmission Project (the 'Project').
+Part of Manitoba Hydro's commitment to environmental protection includes the development of a comprehensive Environmental Protection Program (EPP) for the Bipole III Transmission Project (the 'Project').Map 1 illustrates the Project area and its major components.
 One aspect of this program is monitoring and follow up for biophysical environmental components identified in the Bipole III Transmission Project Environmental Impact Statement (EIS) and technical reports.